davidfstr/StreamStream/README.md

 # StreamStream

-A stream wrapper implementation that reads from another underlying stream.
+Allows an existing stream object in PHP to be accessed by URL.

 This is useful to pass a stream as an input to a PHP API that only accepts URIs for its inputs, such as [XMLReader].

+StreamStream is implemented as a stream wrapper that reads from another underlying stream.

 [XMLReader]: http://php.net/manual/en/book.xmlreader.php